 PowerPoint is required to view these e-Lectures.
 In some cases, a lecture may be linked to multimedia files in order to play (these files are included in the ZIP file).
 Full lectures are available to members only.
 Partial PDF versions are provided as previews of the complete Powerpoint lectures.

-* The carbon dioxide system in seawater: Equilibrium chemistry and measurements by A. Dickson
+* A. Dickson.
+The carbon dioxide system in seawater: Equilibrium chemistry and measurements

-* Ocean acidification and marine biogeochemistry by D. Hutchins
+* D. Hutchins.
+Ocean acidification and marine biogeochemistry

-* Ocean acidification and implications for marine ecosystems by J. Barry, W. Miller
+* J. Barry, W. Miller.
+Ocean acidification and implications for marine ecosystems

-* Overview of oil in the marine environment: sources and effects by Mandy Joye
+* Mandy Joye.
+Overview of oil in the marine environment: sources and effects

 * coming soon